mcanthony/tonic-image-builder/docs/api/CompositeImageBuilder.md

 ## setPipelineQuery(pipelineQuery)

-This method should be called each time the pipeline setting is changed.
+Should be called each time the pipeline setting is changed.

-The __pipelineQuery__ is a String that encode the pipeline configuration such as which layer is visible or not and which field should be rendered for a given layer.
+The __pipelineQuery__ is a string that encodes the pipeline configuration such as which layer is visible or not and which field should be rendered for a given layer.

-The __pipelineQuery__ is structured as follow.
+The __pipelineQuery__ is structured as follows:

 ```js
 var pipelineQuery = "A_BBCAD_EA";